ashraffyi/Data-Engineering-Capstone-Project/README.md

  - [AWS Data Exchange](https://aws.amazon.com/data-exchange/): makes it easy to find, subscribe to, and use third-party data in the cloud.
 Qualified data providers include category-leading brands such as Reuters, who curate data from over 2.2 million unique news stories per year in multiple languages; Change Healthcare, who process and anonymize more than 14 billion healthcare transactions and $1 trillion in claims annually; Dun & Bradstreet, who maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues

 ### Prerequisites
+***IMPORTANT:***
+1. Don't forget to delete the Stacks, Pipelines and ensure that all resources are deleted this includes
+2.
 #### IAM user:
  1. Create a new IAM user in your AWS account
  2. Give it `AdministratorAccess`, From `Attach existing policies directly` Tab